 First Aid Supplies: A well-stocked kit can be handy for so many emergency situations.

 Always be Prepared

-Take the time to protect your loved ones by putting together roadside emergency kits for each of their cars.
+Take the time to protect your loved ones.
+Put together roadside emergency kits for each of the cars in your family.
+This would also make a great birthday or wedding present.
 You never know when they might need them.
 Check them every year and replace perishable items like waters and snacks.
 Periodically check the cell phone charger to make sure it works and is fully charged.
 An ounce of prevention goes a long way.
 Have peace of mind that you’ve done all you can to help your family be prepared.

 This article was originally posted in April 2018 and has been recently updated.